tahoeschrader/fushigi-bunpo/README.md

-# Fushigi Kaiwa
+# Fushigi

-Assistant for aiding conversational fluency for Japanese language.
+Assistant for aiding conversational fluency for Japanese language, with a focus out output.

-Monorepo for backend, database build tools, frontend, and tui.
+Monorepo for a Python FastAPI backend, SwiftUI multiplatform native application, SvelteKit frontend webapp, and potentially even a TUI via Rust's Ratatui.

 ## Development